BricksVR-Modding/DarkUI/README.md

 ### GENERAL INFORMATION:

-- An Example Mod for [MelonLoader](https://github.com/LavaGang/MelonLoader).
+- Based off of the Example Mod for [MelonLoader](https://github.com/LavaGang/MelonLoader).

 ---

 ### LICENSING & CREDITS:

-TestMod is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/LavaGang/TestMod/blob/master/LICENSE.md) for the full License.
+DarkUI is licensed under the MIT Lisence.